 Form whom and where?

-Policy advisors modelling sediment management measures in sand-gravel rivers such as in the Dutch Rhine.
+Policy advisors modelling river bed dynamics and addition-extraction of sediment in sand-gravel rivers such as the Dutch Rhine.

 Data-collection methods: Numerical modeling Process-based modeling